eigerco/axelar-contract-deployments/starknet/README.md

 ## 🛠️ CLI Options Reference

 **Base Options (available on all scripts):**
-- `-e, --env`: Environment (testnet, mainnet, devnet, stagenet)
+- `-e, --env`: Environment (testnet, mainnet)
 - `-y, --yes`: Skip confirmation prompts

 **Starknet-Specific Options:**
 - `--privateKey`: Private key (testnet only, not required for offline)
 - `--accountAddress`: Account address
-- `--offline`: Generate unsigned transaction
+- `--offline`: Generate unsigned transaction for hardware wallet signing
-- `--estimate`: Estimate gas and display CLI arguments to copy
+- `--estimate`: Estimate gas and display CLI arguments to copy (use these flags in the next step)
-- `--nonce`: Account nonce (required for offline)
+- `--nonce`: Account nonce (required for offline, must be manually specified)
 - `--outputDir`: Output directory for offline files

+**Note:** For online transactions, use `--privateKey`.
+For offline transactions, first run with `--estimate` to get gas parameters, then run with `--offline`, `--nonce`, and the gas flags from estimation.

 **Declare-Specific Options:**
 - `--contractConfigName`: Name to store in config